-If you are an immigrant and changing your address, you must let the United States Citizenship and Immigration Services know.
-Notifying USCIS of an address change isn’t just important to make sure you receive up-to-date information on your case, it’s also the law.
-Changing your address with the U.S. Postal Service will not change your address with USCIS.
+If you’re an immigrant, you must let the United States Citizenship and Immigration Services (USCIS) know when you change your address.
+An address change is crucial to ensure you receive up-to-date information on your case—plus, it’s the law.

-If you don’t notify USCIS that you’ve moved, it is technically a misdemeanor crime, if done willfully.
-Without their knowledge of your relocation, there could also be delays in decisions on your case.
-If you don’t know how to notify U.S. Immigration about a change of address, you can find out in this article.
+However, be aware that changing your address with the postal service will not change it with USCIS.
+If you willfully fail to notify USCIS that you’ve moved, it is technically a misdemeanor.
+Without their knowledge of your relocation, there could also be case delays.
+We’ll help you learn how to notify U.S. Immigration about an address change.

 Why Do I Need to Tell USCIS About My New Address?

-For immigrants, the biggest reason is so you can get notifications from the USCIS about your immigration status.
-Even if you’re a green card holder, you still need to notify them in case your status changes.
+For immigrants, the primary reason to update your address is so that you can get notifications from the USCIS about your immigration status.
+Even if you’re a green card holder, you still need to notify them if your situation changes.

 Most non-citizens must report a change of address to the USCIS within 10 days of moving within the United States or its territories.
 There are three exceptions: